chrisjensenuk/DevOpsSpike/docs/secrets.md

 You can use `local.settings.json` for local configuration but then you have to add it to `.gitIgnore`.
 This is unacceptable to me - I really don't want secrets inside the repo structure even if they are being ignored.

-*Take away* Functions REALLY want to only use Enviroment Variables.
-So I think I'll back out my use of User Secrets and just set Environment Variables locally.
+*Take away* Functions (v3) REALLY want to only use Enviroment Variables.
+So in future I won't use User Secrets and just set Environment Variables locally.
 Therefore avoiding extra cruft and complexity just to get local dev working.

 ## TODO
 - When adding an access policy how does 'Configure from template' and 'Authorized application' work?